The Birdsville Track is full of waterholes, ruins, colourful history and extreme stories! But they’re sooo easy to miss!

 I’m not joking!
 I lived in Birdsville for 7 years, running the Big Red Café and Blue Poles Gallery.
 So many times travellers said, ‘I’ve wanted to see the Birdsville Track all my life and it’s nothing but rocks and dust!’

 That’s not true!
-It’s an amazing place, full of mind-boggling stories and bizarre facts about Aboriginal culture, Afghan cameleers, explorers, settlers, the unique ecology and today’s locals.
+The Birdsville Track is an amazing place with mind-boggling stories and bizarre facts about Aboriginal culture, Afghan cameleers, explorers, settlers, the unique ecology and today’s locals.

 But they’re hidden!
 You can speed by the waterholes and ruins without realising they’re there.
 And the only way you’ll hear the extreme stories is by reading a shelfload of books or listening to the Birdsville Track Audio Tour.